Apple Explains How It’s Making Siri Smart Without Endangering User Privacy

 Once on the device, the models begin to run computations on things you type or tap into your device, or on things that are seen in the device’s camera, heard through the microphone, or sensed by the device’s sensors.
 Over time, this creates a massive pile of personal data on the device, as much as 200MB worth.
 Siri’s job is to use that data to glean insights about you that lead to increasingly helpful assists.

 In iOS 10.3, more of your data feeds Siri and related features thanks to a new addition called iCloud Analytics.
-It’s currently enabled by default, so users who don’t want Apple analyzing their data can opt out by disabling the setting under the Privacy section of Settings.
-But Apple says it will use “data from your iCloud account in a privacy preserving manner.”
+It’s currently opt-in, and Apple says it will use “data from your iCloud account in a privacy preserving manner.”

 Banking On User Trust